What To Do When Perfectionism is the Problem

 The misunderstanding of their needs, and unrealistic expectations.
 Adults may misunderstand the needs of gifted kids and have unrealistic expectations of them, which can put undue pressure on the kids, create anxiety and encourage perfectionism.
 When a child is bright, it is easy to forget they are still a developing child of a certain age, who may also have asynchronous development.

 Instead, remember, while a child may seem bright beyond their years they still need the support, guidance, good role modeling and empathy of adults.
 They are still children who need to be taught how to manage frustration, challenges, and failure with kindness to grow.
+Teaching highly capable people to see failure as a gift to learning can help to relieve anxiety, help them to learn from mistakes and can stoke creativity.

 If you or someone you love battles perfectionism or has difficulty trying new things, reaching out to a trained and experienced professional in your area can help them to overcome what is holding them back.